mmann1123/pyGIS/pygis/docs/e_extraction.md

 plot_df(result_name = "San Francisco Bay Area Wells\nClip", result_df = clip_wells, result_geom_type = "point", area = poly)
 ```

-## Select by Attribute
+## Select Location by Attributes

 Selecting by attribute selects only the features in a dataset whose attribute values match the specified criteria. `geopandas` uses the indexing and selection methods  in `pandas`, so data in a GeoDataFrame can be selected and queried in the same way a `pandas` dataframe can.

 Sources: [Indexing and Selecting Data, GeoPandas](https://geopandas.org/docs/user_guide/indexing.html); [Indexing and selecting data, pandas](https://pandas.pydata.org/pandas-docs/stable/user_guide/indexing.html); [How do I select a subset of a DataFrame?, pandas](https://pandas.pydata.org/pandas-docs/stable/getting_started/intro_tutorials/03_subset_data.html)